icopy-site/awesome-cn/docs/awesome/awesome-mac.md

 * [RecurseChat](https://recurse.chat) - RecurseChat is a personal, local-first and private AI Chat App.
 Features a simple interface, powerful customizations and blazingly-fast speed.
 * [RescueTime](https://www.rescuetime.com/) - Personal analytics service that shows you how you spend your time and provides tools to help you be more productive.
 * [Rize](https://rize.io/) - A.I. powered time tracker that automatically improves your focus and helps you build better work habits.
+* [Runtime](https://github.com/runtime-org/runtime) - AI taskmate and take control of the web & your office tools
 * [RightMenu Master](https://wangchujiang.com/rightmenu-master/) - An excellent Finder right-click menu enhancement tool to make your right-click menu more powerful. [![App Store][app-store Icon]](https://apps.apple.com/app/rightmenu-master/6737160756)
 * [Selectric](https://selectric.io/) - Private personal search engine for your emails, documents and messages.
 Search across Gmail, Outlook, Drive, Dropbox, Teams, Slack and more applications right from your computer.
 * [SensibleSideButtons](http://sensible-side-buttons.archagon.net) - Use the side buttons on your mouse to move forward and backward in many apps, like in Windows. [![Open-Source Software][OSS Icon]](https://github.com/archagon/sensible-side-buttons)